USA Diving Received Multiple Reports of Sexual Abuse. New Lawsuit Says They Did Nothing About It.

 “Coaches and officials who were the subject of these complaints are still coaching children,” states the lawsuit filed by two anonymous women.

-The women allege that Indiana-based diving club RipFest and its owner, former U.S. Olympic coach John Wingfield, failed to protect athletes from alleged sexual abuse by Johel Ramirez, now a former coach.
+The women allege that Indiana-based diving club RipFest and its owner, former U.S. Olympic coach John Wingfield, failed to protect athletes from alleged sexual abuse by Johel Ramirez Sanchez, now a former coach.

+Sanchez was “routinely sexually exploiting, assaulting, and raping multiple female athletes that were entrusted into the protection of USA Diving, Indiana Diving Association, Wingfield, and his diving club RipFest,” a press release on the complaint further states.

 Both women claim they were sexually assaulted while in the program and that officials were slow to respond to their allegations.